keshavjoshi7744/GoogleDrive-Autopsy-Plugin/README.md

 ## 🟢 Summary

 This project demonstrates end-to-end development of a forensic analysis tool, from manual artifact study to full Autopsy integration.
-It highlights skills in **Python automation, digital forensics, cloud artifact analysis, and secure software development**, with practical results that align closely with real-world investigations.
+It highlights skills in **Python automation, digital forensics, cloud artifact analysis and secure software development**, with practical results that align closely with real-world investigations.

-While there’s room for refinement in reporting and visualisation, the project showcases strong technical execution and a clear understanding of both **research and applied cybersecurity** — the qualities I bring to every professional role.
+While there’s room for refinement in reporting and visualisation, the project showcases strong technical execution and a clear understanding of both **research and applied cybersecurity** ,the qualities I bring to every professional role.